What Is a Tax-Free Savings Account?

 • Not bankruptcy-remote: Unlike RRSPs which are protected from creditors, TFSAs are subject to the whims of any creditors that may seek to pull your assets back in court.
 This means that the funds in TFSA are fair game in bankruptcies.

-Typical Steps for Opening a TFSA
+Opening a TFSA in 5 Steps

 You can open a TFSA at most major financial institutions in Canada.
 They’re available at banks, credit unions, and even insurance companies.
 Some offerings may differ slightly in terms of their permitted investments, so it pays to shop around for the one that best suits your financial goals.
 Here are the five typical steps to opening a TFSA:

-1. Shop around for a financial institution that offers TFSAs; make sure it fits your needs and investing style.
+Research a financial institution that offers TFSAs; make sure it fits your needs and investing style.
 The following are the types of TFSA accounts available:

 a.
 Deposit